flashlightministries/oilforlight/_posts/2016-01-28-buying-lies-scientism.md

 ---
 layout: post
 author: T.C.
 Howitt
-title: Believing in Theoretical Science: Buying Lies From the Merchants of Doubt
+title: "Believing in Theoretical Science: Buying Lies From the Merchants of Doubt"
 comments: false
 ---